pivotal/docs-tap/multicluster/reference/tap-values-build-sample.md

 - `KP-DEFAULT-REPO-PASSWORD` is the password for `KP-DEFAULT-REPO`.
 You can `docker push` to this repository with this password.
     * For Google Cloud Registry, use the contents of the service account JSON key.
 - `DESCRIPTOR-NAME` is the name of the descriptor to import automatically.
 Currently available options include:
-    * `tap-1.0.0-full` contains all dependencies and is for production use.
+    * `full` contains all dependencies and is for production use.
 - `SERVER-NAME` is the host name of the registry server.
 Examples:
     * Harbor has the form `server: "my-harbor.io"`.
     * Dockerhub has the form `server: "index.docker.io"`.